Te āheitanga o te kōtuinga wai i Tāmaki Makaurau

 Developments that already have building consent are not impacted by these growth constraints.
 If the building consent was granted on the basis that a public water or wastewater connection would be available, the property will still be able to connect to our services, provided all other consent conditions are met.

 I’ve got resource consent but I don’t have engineering plan approval or a building consent.
-What does this mean for me?We encourage you to contact us at [email protected].
-We can help you understand the constraint, any associated timeframes, and whether your project could be impacted.
+What does this mean for me?We encourage you to click here and use our online tool.

 I’m planning to build a new development in an area that appears to have no growth constraint, according to the map.
 Does that mean I’m fine to proceed?
 While there is plenty of capacity to support growth in Auckland, there are still some very localised constraints.
 For example, some individual streets may be constrained due to bottlenecks in the local water or wastewater pipes.
 We encourage you to assess the impact of your proposed development as part of your resource consent process.
 If a network constraint is identified, you may need to upgrade the local network.